x-vin/covidcures/docs/src/naturopathic.md

    - Selenium- 400 mcg / day

 ### Outcome:
-The building of immunity against Covid
+The building of immunity against Covid.

 ### Significant side effects:
-No significant side effects reported of therapeutic dosages of vitamins and other nutrients
+No significant side effects reported of therapeutic dosages of vitamins and other nutrients.

 ### Suggested suppliers:
-Local and online pharmaceutical suppliers
+Local and online pharmaceutical suppliers.

 ### Further references:
    - [PINE TEA: Possible Antidote for Spike Protein Transmission][137]